About the Fund

-Since 1986, the Chronicle Season of Sharing Fund has raised $113 million to help thousands of Bay Area families.
+Since 1986, the Chronicle Season of Sharing Fund has raised $120 million to help thousands of Bay Area families.
 The Fund offers grants to help families in crisis so they can pay for housing and emergency needs.
-Through a network of more than 150 community service agencies, the Fund works to identify families in need and provide short-term, critical assistance grants.
+Through a network of 150 community service agencies, the Fund works to identify families in need and provide short-term, critical assistance grants.

 Grant monies from the Fund can help families in any number of ways, such as paying the rent so they can stay in their home, covering a security deposit so they can transition out of a homeless shelter, or buying a wheelchair or other essential medical equipment that they couldn’t otherwise afford.
 In addition, the Chronicle Season of Sharing Fund supports food banks and distributes over $1 million each year to assist individuals and families who might otherwise go hungry.